knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 **Simplify Complex Statements:** The `ELIF` statement uses 'and', a logical operator that requires both conditions to be true.
 Make sure this logic correctly includes all intended values, especially at the boundaries.

-**Peer Review:** A classmate might not spot the boundary issue immediately, but a discussion could lead to questions about temperatures at the exact transition points.
+**Peer Review:** A classmate might not spot the boundary issue immediately, but a discussion could lead to questions about temperatures at the edge cases.

 **Test with Examples:** Trying out specific temperatures like 25 or 15 might not reveal the issue, but testing the boundary values, such as 20 or 30, would highlight the gap.